Polishing Guide For Metals

 A) Condition of the metal with determining where you start.

-B) Speed the mops runs at.
+B) Speed the mops run at.

 C) Quality of the metal.
 It does vary and bad casting can cause problems.